Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Numerical implementation

-where the notation $H_{{x}}\equiv-\nabla_x{F}$ and $H_{{v}}\equiv-\nabla_v{F}$ is used in reference to the Hessian of the sheet energy (though dissipative forces without a corresponding energy function are also included).
+The equations are solved iteratively via Newton's method for all degrees of freedom ${q} = ({x},{v})$ of the system using \begin{linenomath} \end{linenomath} where ${r}({q}^{(k+1)}_j) = ({r}^{(k+1)}_{\text{diff}}, {r}^{(k+1)}_{\text{alg}})$ is the residual of the system, and $J$ the Jacobian of ${r}$.
+The subscripts $j$ denote Newton iterations, and the above linear system is solved iteratively until the norm of the residual falls below a specified threshold.
+The Jacobian $J({q}) = \nabla_{{q}}{r}$ takes the form of a $2\times 2$ block matrix \begin{linenomath} \end{linenomath} where the notation $H_{{x}}=-\nabla_x{F}$ and $H_{{v}}=-\nabla_v{F}$ is used in reference to the Hessian of the sheet energy (though dissipative forces without a corresponding energy function are also included).
 The subscript $j$ and superscript ${(k+1)}$ have been omitted for clarity.
-The solution to the $2\times 2$ block system at each Newton iteration may be computed in two steps: \begin{enumerate} \item a linear system solve for the update to the position degrees of freedom $\Delta{{x}}$,
+The solution to the $2\times 2$ block system at each Newton iteration may be computed in two steps: \begin{enumerate} \item a linear system solve for the update to the position degrees of freedom $\Delta{{x}}$, \begin{linenomath} \end{linenomath} \item an explicit calculation of the update to the velocity degrees of freedom $\Delta{{v}}$, \begin{linenomath} \end{linenomath} \end{enumerate} Recalling our formulation of damping forces such that the damping coefficient matrix is proportional to the in-plane stiffness coefficients, the term $H_{{v}}/\beta h$ may be decomposed into \begin{linenomath} \end{linenomath} We can now directly observe that isotropic drag offers numerical stability through the term $b_{\text{iso}}I/\beta h$, and the condition number of the corresponding matrix in step \ref{step1} may furthermore be tuned by adjusting the integration step size $h$.